VictoriaShalabaeva/Accardo-Lab/README.md

 ### Further Testing

-- The website was checked for perfomance with [Lighthouse](https://developers.google.com/web/tools/lighthouse) in chrome devtools.
+- The website was checked for performance with [Lighthouse](https://developers.google.com/web/tools/lighthouse) in chrome devtools.

 - The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.